-- Financial assets held for trading - Those designated at fair value through profit or loss at inception.
+- Financial assets held for trading - Those designated at fair value through surplus or deficit at inception.

 A financial asset is classified in this category if acquired principally for the purpose of selling in the short term or if so designated by management.